Read more about documents, properties and schemas in the Essential Nuxeo Platform Terminology.

 - Label: See the Creating a Document Type section of this page.

-- Category: The category defines in which column the document type appears on the "new Document" pop up in Nuxeo DM.
+- Category: The category defines in which column the document type appears on the "new Document" pop up in Nuxeo Server, when using JSF UI.
 If you don't want to use the default categories, you can add a new one using the custom document category registry.

-- Icon: The icon that will be displayed in the default list view.
-Note that you can upload new icons on the resources section.
+- Icon: The icon displayed in the default list view.

-- Large Icon: The icon that will be displayed in the "Available document types" pop-up and the Icon view (view available up to Nuxeo Platform 5.8).
-Note that you can upload new icons on the& resources section.
+- Large Icon: The icon displayed in the "Available document types" pop-up when using JSF UI and the Icon view (view available up to Nuxeo Platform 5.8).

 - Default view: The default JSF view.
 This is a technical attribute that you probably don't want to change (will be moved in an advanced section in the future).

-- Lifecycle: the lifecycle the document will follow.
+- Lifecycle: The lifecycle the document follows.
 You can use a lifecycle that you defined in Studio Modeler.

 - Accepted children types: The document types selected here will be creatable just under the document type being designed.
 This attribute only appears for document types that have the "folderish" facet.